The Best Pubs in Windsor

 - Best for food: The Railway Hotel restaurant

-Windsor’s pubs are concentrated along Chapel Street with most within walking distance of each other.
-The 78 tram runs the full length, and Prahran station is a 5-minute walk from the northern pubs.
-Most pubs open by 11am and close around 11pm on weeknights, midnight on weekends.
+Windsor’s pubs are concentrated along Chapel Street, most within walking distance of each other.
+The 78 tram runs the full length, and Windsor station on the Sandringham line is a short walk from most pubs.
+Most open by 11am and close around 11pm on weeknights, midnight on weekends.